A systematic framework for technical documentation authoring.

 In other words, what we call documentation is fundamentally not one thing, but four.
-Understanding the implications of this will help improve most documentation - often immensely.
+Understanding the implications of this, and how those four different things work, can help improve most documentation.

 Diátaxis promises to make documentation and projects better, and the teams that work with them more successful.

 While redesigning the Cloudflare developer docs, this content framework became our north star for information architecture.
 When we weren’t sure where a new piece of content should fit in, we’d consult the framework.
 Our documentation is now clearer than it’s ever been, both for readers and contributors.

 - Adam Schwartz (@AdamSchwartz)

 The framework is light-weight, easy to understand and straightforward to apply.
 It doesn’t impose implementation constraints.